grumpypandey/latex-on-the-go/README.md

 Multi-file support, error handling, keyboard shortcuts, UI improvements

-A lot of the logic was built experimentally and refined over time.
+Much of the code was written experimentally and refined over time.
-Some parts are intentionally straightforward rather than heavily abstracted.
+Some parts are intentionally simple rather than heavily abstracted to keep the logic understandable.

-Running the project
+# Running the Project

+Download or clone the repository

-Simply open index.html in a modern browser.
+Open index.html in any modern browser

 No installation or setup required.

-Possible future improvements

-Line numbers

-Better error highlighting

-PDF export using WebAssembly-based TeX

-Folder-based project structure

-Mobile-friendly layout improvements